Sum

 col1, col2

-the column index
+the column name or index

 Return